VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

 * Any S3-compatible storage such as [MinIO](https://github.com/minio/minio), [Ceph](https://docs.ceph.com/docs/mimic/radosgw/s3/) or [Swift](https://www.swiftstack.com/docs/admin/middleware/s3_middleware.html).
 See `-customS3Endpoint` command-line flag.
 * Local filesystem.
 Example: `fs://</absolute/path/to/backup>`

-Incremental backups and full backups supported.
+`vmbackup` supports incremental and full backups.
 Incremental backups created automatically if the destination path already contains data from the previous backup.
 Full backups can be sped up with `-origin` pointing to already existing backup on the same remote storage.
 In this case `vmbackup` makes server-side copy for the shared data between the existing backup and new backup.
 It saves time and costs on data transfer.